hexley21/PacketTracer/README.md

 ## About

-This is a short summary of commands and knowledge gathered from cisco's netcad courses and from Network Administration books:
+This is a short summary of every kind of stuff from cisco's netacad courses and from Network Administration books:

 [Network Administration 1](https://github.com/hexley21/PacketTracer/blob/e3264c111e7922d33de1a16441ba3edf7715597a/%5BNetwork%20Administration%201%5D%20Routing%20and%20switching%20in%20networks.pdf)